concord-consortium/lara/lara-plugin-api/DOC-INTRO.md

 # LARA Plugin API

-### This document is meant to be used by LARA Plugin developers.
+### This documentation is meant to be used by LARA Plugin developers.

 #### Setup and webpack configuration